leojahrens/scatterfit/README.md

 ## Interaction models

 If `by()` is specified, the usual behavior of scatterfit is to stratify the sample and plot the relationship between x and y separately for each by-level.
-Using the `bymethod(interact)` option rather specifies that the results are obtained from an interaction regression model where x is interacted with the by-factor.
+Using the `bymethod(interact)` option specifies that the results are rather obtained from an interaction regression model where x is interacted with each by-factor.
 When no control variables are specified, this leads to identical results, while the results may vary somewhat in the presence of controls.

 The interesting part is that it now becomes possible to plot regression parameters for the interaction(s).
 Just add the argument 'int' to the `regparameters()` option to receive the specified parameters for the interaction terms as well.

 ```
-scatterfit redistr pinc_net, binned by(labf) bymethod(interact) regparameters(coef pval sig int) parpos(2.9 2)
+scatterfit redistr pinc_net, binned by(labf) bymethod(interact) regparameters(coef pval sig int)
 ```
 <img src="./examples/gr18.png" height="300">

-In this case, for example, it becomes evident that those who are part of the labor force have a significantly stronger slope coefficient of income on support for redistribution.
+In this example, it becomes evident that those who are part of the labor force have a significantly stronger slope coefficient of income on support for redistribution.

 ## Changing the overall look

-While scatterfit comes with a predefined look that differs considerably from the gory Stata standard graphs, the user may prefer a different look.
-The `plotscheme()` option changes the overall look.
-Put a Stata native or user-written scheme in the brackets to use it.
-And `colorscheme()` changes the colors.
-Either put a defined color palette here, such as s2color or tableau, or define your own colors using a list of hex colors (for example, `colorscheme(#E6007E #009FE3 #312783)`).
+While scatterfit comes with a predefined look that differs considerably from the gory Stata standard, the user may prefer a different look.
+The `plotscheme()` can be used to define an alternative plot scheme.
+You can use a Stata-native or user-written scheme here.
+And `colorscheme()` changes the color palette.
+Either put a pre-defined color palette such as s2color or tableau here, or define your own colors using a list of hex colors (for example, `colorscheme(#E6007E #009FE3 #312783)`).
 It is advised that you also change the color palette when you change the overall plot scheme.

 ```
 scatterfit pinc_net age, binned plotscheme(white_tableau) colorscheme(tableau)